jonathan-chin/mec-2022-technical-interviews/README.md

 - Should I care about space complexity or time complexity?
   - time complexity is how much time your solution takes up relative to the input
   - space complexity is how much space / memory your solution takes up relative to the input
+- Which languages should I use?
+- Can I use built in tools?

+## When working with arrays
+- Will the array ever be empty?
+What should I do then?
+- What about array of size ...?
+- What is the maximum length?

+## When working with numbers
+- Will they ever be negative?
+- Will they ever be zero?

 # Decoding Coding Problems